 If you’ve ever purchased a new car you are probably well aware of the impact that driving it off the lot has on your resale value.
-A new car could lose as much as 19% the moment it leaves the parking lot—that’s a big chunk of cash coming right off the top.
-That’s why many personal finance experts often recommend looking to the used market for a car but, did you know, you should still be mindful of resale value?
+A new car could lose as much as 19% the moment it leaves the parking lot, which is a big chunk of cash.
+That’s why many personal finance experts often recommend looking to the used market for a car but you should still be mindful of resale value.

 Here are seven things that can impact the resale value of a car:

 In today’s market, brand matters not only because of reliability and design, but also because of perception.
 Toyota, Honda and Subaru have the highest brand residual values in the economy car arena.
 Land Rover, Audi and Lexus have the highest in the luxury, or "premium" category, according to ALG, a residual value forecasting company.

 The lower the mileage the better the car… sort of.
 There are lots of things that can make buying a low mileage car the wrong thing to do.
 For more on this check out our story on whether it’s better to buy an older car with less miles, or a newer car with more miles.

 Digital media content producer/consultant & former CNN senior producer, now running CN'TRL : Cars, Tech, Real Estate & Luxury.